Cloud Performance Monitor

 • Region:

-- VPC rows: The name and ID of the VPC.
+• VPC/VNet rows: The name and ID of the VPC/VNet.

-• From Kbits/s: Bitrate of traffic from the service to the region or individual VPC.
+• From Kbits/s: The bitrate of traffic from the service to the region or individual VPC/VNet.

-• To Kbits/s: Bitrate of traffic to the service from the region or individual VPC.
+• To Kbits/s: The bitrate of traffic to the service from the region or individual VPC/VNet.

-• Status Code (only if an agent is activated in the region/VPC): The HTTP Return Code returned by AWS from requests to the monitored region/VPC.
+• Status Code (only for entities with an activated agent): The HTTP Return Code returned by AWS or Azure from requests to the monitored entity.

-• Avg HTTP Latency (only if an agent is activated in the region/VPC): The average time, for HTTP requests made during the current time range, from making the request to receiving the last byte of the response.
+• Avg HTTP Latency (only for entities with an activated agent): The elapsed time (average during the current time range) from making an HTTP request to receiving the last byte of the response.

-- View in Kentik Map: Opens (in a new tab) the AWS Topology page in Kentik Map.
+• View in Kentik Map: Opens (in a new tab) the AWS Topology or Azure Topology page in Kentik Map.

 Configure Service Monitoring

-The Configure Service Monitoring dialog, which opens from the Settings button (gear icon), lets you choose the AWS services for which you'd like to enable performance monitoring via synthetics testing.
+The Configure Service Monitoring dialog, which opens from the Settings button (gear icon), lets you choose the AWS or Azure services for which you'd like to enable performance monitoring via synthetic testing.
 The dialog is structured as two columns:

-• Available Services: A list of AWS services that Kentik has discovered are used by your AWS resources.
+• Available Services: A list of services that Kentik has identified as being used by your AWS or Azure cloud resources.
 Use the Search field to filter the list to services whose name matches entered text.

 • Selected Services: A list of the services that have been chosen from the Available Services list.
 An X at the right of each service enables you to deselect that service.